Mobile-IoT-Security-Lab/medchain-avitabile/README.md

 The simulations in this project are conducted using the [BlockSim simulator](https://github.com/maher243/BlockSim).
 BlockSim is an open-source simulator specifically designed for blockchain systems.
 It provides intuitive simulation constructs and allows for customization to support multiple blockchain design and deployment scenarios.

-### Improved Framework Features (Redaction_Ateniese)
+### Framework Features

-The improved implementation extends BlockSim with:
+The implementation extends BlockSim with:

 - **Smart Contract Execution Engine**: Simulated smart contract deployment and execution
 - **Permission Management System**: Role-based access control simulation